-Grab your sign template and carefully cut out the shape, including the center circle.
-You can use the craft knife if it’s easier.
+Grab your sign template and carefully cut out the shape, including the centre circle.
+You can use the craft knife if it's easier.

 Take your iron-on fabric, turn the sheet over and then with a sharpie, trace around your shape twice.